knighton/unicode/README.md

 ### Correctness:

-Everything passes against [unicode.org](http://unicode.org)'s [NormalizationTest.txt](http://unicode.org/Public/UNIDATA/NormalizationTest.txt) for Unicode 7.0.0.

-Python's unicodedata module uses 5.2.0.
+The libraries use data for Unicode 7.0.0, and test against the official  [NormalizationTest.txt](http://unicode.org/Public/UNIDATA/NormalizationTest.txt) at [unicode.org](http://unicode.org).
+Python's unicodedata module uses version 5.2.0.
+This may or may not matter to you.

 #### Performance:

 From [Macchiato FAQ](http://www.macchiato.com/unicode/nfc-faq): "according to data at Google ... ~99.98% of web HTML page content characters are definitely NFC".
 Combining characters are rare in practice.

-NormalizationTest.txt contains all manner of combining characters and should be expected to skew performance toward the worst case.
+NormalizationTest.txt contains a variety of combining characters and should be expected to skew performance toward the worst case.

 Performance against NormalizationTest.txt on my machine: